pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 - ``save_file`` (str): (optional) file name or path of cell salinity file (without file format).
 If no path is defined, the file is saved in the root directory.
 - ``save_salinity_ts`` (int): (optional) number indicating at which nth timestep the salinity in each cell is written to a text file.
 Default: 1.
 - ``initial_salinity_file`` (str): (optional) path to text file containing initial cell salinity.
+- ``periodic_boundary`` (bool): (optional) If True, periodic boundary conditions are applied when determining cells affected by a plant's root zone, using the minimum image convention.
+Default: False.

 See <a href="https://github.com/pymanga/sensitivity/blob/main/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md" target="_blank">this example</a> for the effect discretization parameters.